 Location: Royal Ontario Museum

-In December, the AGO’s Family Sundays focus on “art-making activities that celebrate the earth and our hopes and dreams for our planet.”
-Bring your family down to the Weston Family Learning Centre and have your kids contribute to a paper window garden that the museum is hoping brightens up these dark, winter days.
+In December, the AGO’s Family Sundays focus on spinning tops!
+Bring your family down to the Weston Family Learning Centre and have your kids join in on a giant floor game of twister and make small “twisty” paper art works.

 Location: Art Gallery of Ontario